Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 The Last Slice

 Pizza sauce is the most critical ingredient for making a next-level pizza.
 So, it’s imperative to maintain its quality.
-We have discussed how you can store it properly, along with the time you can keep it inside your fridge to make a delicious pizza every time you use it.
+We have discussed how you can store it properly and how you can keep it inside your fridge to make a delicious pizza every time you use it.

 We are confident that this guide will help you preserve your pizza sauce and become the best pizza baker!